Battery, Electrical and Electronic Recycling for Schools, Colleges…

 About Recycle IT

-Recycle IT are an award-winning, not for profit, social enterprise established to create employment and promote environment awareness through recycling and reuse.
+Recycle IT is an award-winning, not for profit, social enterprise established to create employment and promote environmental awareness through recycling and reuse.
 We work in partnership with WEEE Ireland and are authorized by your local authority to provide electrical, electronic and pure metal recycling collections across Dublin since 2007.
 Recycle IT are fully compliant for WEEE collection with permit detail available here.

 For generations in Ireland and across Europe thriftwas one of the main reasons for reuse.
 In the developing world, it’s still the case and leads to very high levels of reuse.
 In Ireland as in other developed countries rising wages and greater consumer purchasing power has increased demand for convenience products.

 Convenience products have helped us undervalue reuse in favor of disposal or recycling.
 Recycling is positive and has great benefits but uses resources including time, human capital and natural resources (e.g. fuel) to get the items to locations where they can be recycled effectively.
 Reuse is preferable!

 If you can reuse an item yourself, it can help save money, save time, and the environment.
 Reuse helps reduced CO2 emissions and the mining of new raw materials.
 Reuse can be a matter of thinking a little differently and figuring out how old milk cartons, cans, bags, bicycles, tires, packing or wood maybe reuse to match your needs.
 Reuse will truly find a new life for items around your home or workplace.